-Over the decades, journalists within reputable news outlets, like CNN for example, have purposely engaged in frequent acts of journalistic fraud through fabrications, plagiarism, and the deceptive use of unnamed sources.
+In recent years, journalists within reputable news outlets, like CNN, for example, have purposely engaged in frequent acts of journalistic fraud through fabrications, plagiarism, and the deceptive use of unnamed sources.

-In a recent survey, conducted by Pew Research Center, most Americans say that there is a place for unnamed or anonymous sources in news pieces, but not during all occasions.
+In a recent survey, conducted by the Pew Research Center, most Americans say that there is a place for unnamed or anonymous sources in news pieces, but not during all occasions.

 According to the survey’s co-authors, as many as 82 percent of U.S. adults believe that there are times when anonymous sources can be used by journalists to construct their news stories.
-However, 18 percent of survey respondents differ, stating that it is never acceptable to use sources seeking anonymity in journalism.
+However, 18 percent of survey respondents disagreed, stating that it is never acceptable to use sources seeking anonymity in journalism.

 “These findings come from a Pew Research Center survey conducted Feb.
 18 to March 2, 2020, around the time that there was continued interest and debate about the anonymous author who penned a 2018 New York Times op-ed and a subsequent book in 2019 that criticized Trump and who claimed to be an administration official,” the co-authors wrote in their report.